tydev-new/ARCH/design_doc/3_engineering_design.md

 ## Architecture Overview

-ARCH acts as a wrapper between Containerd and Runc, intercepting Runc commands, processing them, and calling the real Runc with modified commands when necessary.
+ARCH acts as a shim between Containerd and Runc, intercepting Runc commands, processing them, and calling the real Runc with modified commands when necessary.
 The architecture consists of the following components:

 ```
 ┌─────────────┐     ┌─────────────┐     ┌─────────────┐